aws-samples/media-localization-with-visual-dubbing-lip-sync/README.md

 ```
 8. Clean up docker.
 Delete the image and build cache.

+### Finetune your own Tortoise TTS Model
+It's possible to finetune tortoise TTS model using your own data.
+Please follow the instruction [here](finetune-tts/README.md) on how to do that with SageMaker.

 ### Credits
 Thanks to the following, this solution was made possible: